andreasharder/kata-mocha-seed/README.md

 kata-mocha-seed
 ===============

-Seed project for a tdd kata with Mocha
+This project is an skeleton for a typical tdd kata with javascript using Mocha and Chai.
+You can use it to quickly set up an environment for a coding dojo.